 Antioch University Los Angeles is one of five campuses of Antioch University which is accredited by the Higher Learning Commission.
-The Higher Learning Commission is an independent corporation and one of two commission members of the North Central Association of Colleges and Schools (NCA), which is one of six regional institutional accreditors in the United States.
-The Higher Learning Commission accredits degree-granting post-secondary educational institutions in the North Central region.
+The Higher Learning Commission (HLC) is an independent corporation that was founded in 1895 as one of six regional institutional accreditors in the United States.
+HLC accredits degree-granting post-secondary educational institutions in the North Central region.
 See the Higher Learning Commission website for its student complaint process.

 A complete list of Antioch University academic programs that have been granted programmatic or specialized accreditation is available online.

 Antioch University Los Angeles is authorized for operation in the state of California by the State of California Bureau of Private Postsecondary Education.
 The University adheres to federal and state regulations concerning civil rights, affirmative action, tax exemption, and eligibility for foundation support.
 Antioch University does not discriminate on the basis of race, creed, color, national origin, age, sex, sexual orientation, or physical handicap.